ademuri/open-motion-light/doc/DESIGN.md

 #### White LEDs

 As with the above parts, the white LEDs (`HL-AM-2835H421W-S1-08-HR3` from HONGLITRONIC) are not available from Western distributors.
 However, they are a common size (2835 metric) with common specs (~3.2V forward voltage, 60mA rated current), and [drop-in alternatives](https://www.digikey.com/en/products/detail/ams-osram-usa-inc/GW-JTLMS1-CM-G7H2-XX58-1-60-R33/13680961) are easily available from Western distributors.

+#### PIR sensor

+The design uses a PIR sensor, `XYC-PIR224S-S1` from NewOpto.
+This part is not available from Western distributors, and I couldn't find it from Asian distributors other than LCSC.
+If we limit this to only complete modules with a digital interface, then the cheapest Western-available part is the [ZiLOG `ZDP323`](https://www.mouser.com/ProductDetail/ZiLOG/ZDP323B1).
+As of writing, it is $2.57 each at qty 100, versus $0.47 each at qty 100 for the NewOpto.
+From what I can tell, using an analog sensor and implementing the supporting circuitry needed would be pretty complex, and not significantly cheaper anyway.
+So, we'll stick with the NewOpto for now, and revisit if it becomes a problem.